Artiume/jellyfin-docs/general/clients/codecs.md

  # [Codec Tables](https://en.wikipedia.org/wiki/List_of_codecs "Wikipedia's list of all codecs")

- The goal is to DirectPlay all media.
+ The goal is to Direct Play all media.
 This means the container, video, audio and subtitles are all compatible with the client.
-DirectStream will occur if the audio, container or subtitles happen to not be supported.
-Subtitles can be tricky because they can cause DirectStreaming (subtitles are remuxed) or video transcoding (burning in subtitles) to occur.
+Direct Stream will occur if the audio, container or subtitles happen to not be supported.
+Subtitles can be tricky because they can cause Direct Stream (subtitles are remuxed) or video transcoding (burning in subtitles) to occur.
 If the video codec is unsupported, this will result in video transcoding.
 This is the most intensive CPU component of transcoding.
 Decoding is less intensive than encoding.

 ## [Video Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats "Wikipedia's video codec tables")